sharetribe/example-processes/automatic-off-session-payment/README.md

 This transaction process enables automatic off-session payments on your marketplace.
 If you want to use this process in your Sharetribe Web Template, you will need to make the following modifications:

-## 1. Push the process into your Flex marketplace using Flex CLI
+## 1. Push the process into your Sharetribe marketplace using Sharetribe CLI
 You can see the instructions in [this tutorial article](https://www.sharetribe.com/docs/tutorial/create-transaction-process/).
-Once you have pushed the process into your marketplace, you will be able to see it in [Flex Console > Build > Transaction processes](https://flex-console.sharetribe.com/transaction-processes/).
+Once you have pushed the process into your marketplace, you will be able to see it in [Console > Build > Transaction processes](https://console.sharetribe.com/transaction-processes/).

 ## 2. Configure the template to use this new process